sualsoft/Clienk/content/blog/11 QUESTIONS TO A CLIENK CUSTOMER SERVICE AGENT.en.md

 4. Can you measure the **average time** you spend **per customer session** through Clienk?

-Yes, now we know this up until the second.
+'Yes, now we know this up until the second.
 Our **phone calls** are **less** than **3 minutes** and our **chat session** are **below 6 minutes**.
-Before we did not have any actual data, it was based on manual logging in excel sheets.
+Before we did not have any actual data, it was based on manual logging in excel sheets.'

 ![666](/assets/img/blog/666.png)

 5. How much work could you do **before** you started using **Clienk**?
 And how about **after**?

-Before using Clienk we spend on average more than 10 minutes, which was mainly spend on updating external systems.
-And now that everything is integrated, **we save about 4 minutes per session**.
+'Before using Clienk we spend on average more than 10 minutes, which was mainly spend on updating external systems.
+And now that everything is integrated, **we save about 4 minutes per session**.'

 ![12](/assets/img/blog/12.png)

 6. What is the **most frustrating** part about your **previous situation**?

-Before everything was separated, we used 2 software systems and excel and also, we had a very slow connection to HQ (Head Quarters) who had our main CRM system.
+'Before everything was separated, we used 2 software systems and excel and also, we had a very slow connection to HQ (Head Quarters) who had our main CRM system.'

 ![13](/assets/img/blog/13.png)

 7. Can you tell me which tools Clienk provide you to monitor and manage your teams including workloads?

-We have a very convenient **live** **dashboard** where I can exactly see how busy it is and who is doing what.
-Based on the queue waiting times I can now easily increase **maximum capacity** per agent so that everybody has the same workload.
+'We have a very convenient **live** **dashboard** where I can exactly see how busy it is and who is doing what.
+Based on the queue waiting times I can now easily increase **maximum capacity** per agent so that everybody has the same workload.'

 ![14](/assets/img/blog/14.jpg)

 8. How do you check **previous** **conversations** with your customers now?
 Can you give an example?

-**'**Since we use Clienk we have all the history automatically there, and we can see all the communication channels in one place.
-For example, **before we had a separated Wechat** backends from every brand, **now we have all of them in one place**'**!
+'Since we use Clienk we have all the history automatically there, and we can see all the communication channels in one place.
+For example, **before we had a separated Wechat** backends from every brand, **now we have all of them in one place**'

 ![15](/assets/img/blog/15.png)

 _(sample screenshot, no actual customer data)_

-\9.
-How do you feel about the current situation?
+9. How do you feel about the current situation?

-**'**We are very happy and we get much more work done.
-Creating our monthly report is just a matter of running a report and the external systems are automatically

-updated with a live connection. **Finally, we can 100% focus on giving our customers the best experience.**
+'We are very happy and we get much more work done.
+Creating our monthly report is just a matter of running a report and the external systems are automatically updated with a live connection. **Finally, we can 100% focus on giving our customers the best experience.**'

-\10.
-Would you recommend our solution to others?
+10. Would you recommend our solution to others?

-**'**If they need a system that can handle all the customers communication channels, I would definitely recommend Clienk to them!
+'If they need a system that can handle all the customers communication channels, I would definitely recommend Clienk to them!'

-**11. Will you keep using Clienk?**
+11. Will you keep using Clienk?

-**\*\*'\*\*Yes, for sure!**
+'Yes, for sure!'

 **_At the end of the interview :_**